swcarpentry/DEPRECATED-boot-camps/README.md

 You'll need to bring your laptop and before you arrive, you'll need to ensure you have installed some software on your laptop.
 Please see our [set-up page](Setup.md) for a list of the software required.

-You will also need to have created a free account on GitHub.
+You will also need to have created a free account on [BitBucket](https://bitbucket.org/account/signup/).

 ## Instructors